 Thinking in Systems, a later work of hers describes how to develop system-thinking skills critical for dealing with the complexity of the 21st century life.
 Donella Meadows thinks that the biggest problems in the world such as poverty, hunger, and war are system failures that cannot be solved in isoation from others.

-This book is not only theorotical though, as it provides you with useful methodology to help you improve your problem-solving skills, which is one of the most important area of personal and professional development.
+This book is not only theoretical though, as it provides you with useful methodology to help you improve your problem-solving skills, which is one of the most important areas of personal and professional development.